 In 2008, she set up a freelance marketing consultancy.
 She specialises working with small to medium businesses, where she audits their current marketing, works with them to devise an achievable marketing strategy, and helps implement it as required.

 From time-to-time, she loves going back in-house to head up one-off marketing projects - most recently for Triaster Ltd, Cornerstone Arts Centre and Plymouth University.
-So when Karen asked Emma to re-join the team after Lilly Haines-Gadd moved on, she leapt at the chance.
+So when Karen asked Emma to re-join the Oxford Creativity team after Lilly Haines-Gadd moved on to concentrate on marketing strategies, she leapt at the chance .

-Emma lives in south east Cornwall with her husband and two dogs.
-She now has a blended family of six - aged from 31 to 17.
-She is eagerly awaiting the hoped-for joy of becoming a grandparent some-day.
+Emma lives Cornwall with her husband and two dogs.
+She now has a blended family of six - aged from 32 to 87.
+She is eagerly awaiting the hoped-for joy of becoming a grandmother someday.